 |Collaboration and partnership||Partnerships with a broad range of service, business, health and welfare, and education and training providers across the region|

-- The goal of the Social Curriculum program is to provide life learning and foundational skills that engage, open doors and build participants’ capacity and potential to sustain tenancies, gain financial control, develop self-reliance, build trust, friendships and belonging.
+- The aim of the Social Curriculum program is to provide life learning and foundational skills that engage, open doors and build participants’ capacity and potential to sustain tenancies, gain financial control, develop self-reliance, build trust, friendships and belonging.